 We analyzed data from 472 sellers and executives representing companies with sales forces between 10 and 5,000+ sellers.
 Top Performers represent the top 20% of our database.
 The Rest—the bottom 80%.

-So what specific factors separate the Top Performer group from The Rest?
-What are they doing differently to achieve superior results?
+So what specific factors separate Top-Performing Sales Organizations from The Rest?
+What do they do differently to achieve superior results?

 The performance-related factors we studied organize into the 8 categories of the Sales Performance WheelSM: Strategy, Structure, Operations, Enablement, Talent Management, Training, Capabilities, and Motivation.

 Of 72 factors total, the following 12 factors were the greatest gaps we found.